rockneurotiko/go-tgbot/README.md

 ## Installation

-As all the go libraries, you can install it with the `go` tool:
+As all the go libraries, you can install it with the `go get` tool:

 ```
 go get -u github.com/rockneurotiko/go-tgbot